-ONADE is divided into seven divisions, each charged with the evaluation of different aspects of a New Animal Drug Application (NADA).
+ONADE is divided into eight divisions, each charged with the evaluation or oversight of different aspects of the new animal drug review process.
 Effectiveness and target animal safety information is the responsibility of two divisions which evaluate drugs for therapeutic use (food animals and non-food animals), one division which evaluates production use and one division which evaluates generic animal drugs.
 The division of human food safety evaluates the safety to the public by ensuring edible products derived from food-producing animals treated with new animal drugs are safe for human consumption.
-The division of manufacturing technology evaluates the manufacturing processes and quality control while the division of scientific support evaluates environmental impact and provides statistical and pharmacologic support to ONADE.
+The division of manufacturing technologies evaluates the manufacturing processes and quality control.
+The division of scientific support evaluates the environmental impact and provides statistical and clinical pharmacology support across all the scientific review divisions.
+And to ensure ONADE operates in an efficient and effective manner, one division provides business informatics, project management, quality assurance and records management support.

-ONADE's project management team works with the seven divisions to coordinate review of the information submitted by drug sponsors.
-If the information shows the drug is safe, effective, quality manufactured and properly labeled ONADE recommends that the Center Director approve the NADA.
-If the Director agrees, he/she approves the application.
+If the data and information show the drug is safe, effective, quality manufactured and properly labeled ONADE recommends that the Center Director approve the application.

 - Meets with sponsors in presubmission conferences to discuss development plans and reach agreement on the requirements for approval.

-- Reviews submitted protocols for experimental work conducted to provide the necessary information needed for the approval of the NADA.
+- Reviews submitted protocols for experimental work conducted to ensure the studies will provide the necessary information to support the approval.

 - Determines the adequacy of information submitted to support approval.

-- Evaluates the safety and effectiveness of new animal drug products.
+- Evaluates the target animal safety and effectiveness of new animal drug products.

 - Evaluates the safety for human consumption of drug residues in food derived from treated animals.